 Santa Barbara Sex Crimes Lawyers

-Invoke your right to an attorney and contact experienced criminal defense attorneys Sanford & Christy Horowitz as soon as possible.
-We’ll gladly sit down with you during a free consultation, thoroughly evaluate the evidence against you, and recommend your next steps to achieve the best possible results in your case.
+Invoke your right to an attorney and contact experienced criminal defense attorney Sanford Horowitz as soon as possible.
+He’ll gladly sit down with you during a free consultation, thoroughly evaluate the evidence against you, and recommend your next steps to achieve the best possible results in your case.

 Understanding Different Sex Crimes